 Determine whether MySQL runs and is supported on your platform.

 Please note that not all platforms are equally suitable for running MySQL, and that not all platforms on which MySQL is known to run are officially supported by Oracle Corporation.
 For information about those platforms that are officially supported, see http://www.mysql.com/support/supportedplatforms/database.html on the MySQL Web site.

 Choose which distribution to install.

 Several versions of MySQL are available, and most are available in several distribution formats.
 You can choose from pre-packaged distributions containing binary (precompiled) programs or source code.
 When in doubt, use a binary distribution.
-We also provide public access to our current source tree for those who want to see our most recent developments and help us test new code.
+Oracle also provides access to the MySQL source code for those who want to see recent developments and test new code.
 To determine which version and type of distribution you should use, see Section 2.1.1, “Which MySQL Version and Distribution to Install”.

 Download the distribution that you want to install.

 For instructions, see Section 2.1.2, “How to Get MySQL”.
 To verify the integrity of the distribution, use the instructions in Section 2.1.3, “Verifying Package Integrity Using MD5 Checksums or GnuPG”.